 Stonefield Query is licensed on a per-user basis.
-That means each user who wants to create and/or run reports in Stonefield Query requires a license.
+That means each user who wants to create and/or run reports requires a license.
 Here's how licensing works:

-- Users in the Administrators user group (such as the ADMIN user) are the only ones who have access to the Maintain Users and Groups dialog in Stonefield Query.
-In that dialog, an administrative user can only define as many user names as there are licenses.
-They can also specify which users use which licenses if more than one type of license is installed.
-For example, if there are two Report Designer and five Report Viewer licenses, they can define up to two users as Report Designers and five users as Report Viewers.
+Users in the Administrator role (such as the ADMIN user) are the only ones who have access to the Security dialog.
+In that dialog, an administrative user can define user names and specify which users use which license type.
+For example, Mary may be assigned a Report Designer license while Bob gets a Report Viewer license.

-- When you log in, Stonefield Query does two checks.
+When you log in, Stonefield Query does two checks.
 The first is how many users are currently running Stonefield Query.
-If all licenses are currently in use (for example, five users are currently in Stonefield Query and there are five licenses in total), you are informed of this and Stonefield Query terminates.
+If all licenses are currently in use (for example, five users are currently in Stonefield Query and there are five licenses in total), you are informed of this and returned to the Login page.
 The second check is whether another user is logged in with the same user name.
-If so, you are informed of this and Stonefield Query terminates.
-So, Stonefield Query licensing is a combination of named users (you can only define as many user names as there are licenses) and concurrent use (only as many users as there are licenses can be logged in at the same time).
+If so, you are informed of this and returned to the Login page.
+So, Stonefield Query licensing is sometime called "concurrent use" because only as many users as there are licenses can be logged in at the same time.

-The License Manager in the Tools menu, which is only available for users in the Administrators user group, can be used to add or remove Stonefield Query licenses or see the currently installed licenses.
+The Setup function in the Tools menu, which is only available for users in the Administrator role, can be used to manage licenses.